jotak/demo-mesh-arena/README.md

 ## Quick start

-This quick start doesn't require to clone the repo, but offers less interactivity.
+This quick start doesn't require you to clone the repo, but offers less interactivity.

 If not already done, enable istio injection:
 ```bash